mrptato/mrptato/README.md

 ⚡ With energy and the will to advance in this exciting world, I am dedicating myself full time to continue developing these skills.

 🌱 I love challenges, and if they are as a team, much better.
-I love startups 💪, I have experience with two that I started from scratch on my own that are fully functioning.
+I love startups 💪, I have experience with two that I started from scratch on my own that are fully functional.
 Currently I have delegated my general manager role to be able to dedicate myself to one of my passions which is the web development solutions.

 😄 Every day I take my free time to do some activities that clear me up.
 Like daily exercise and reading.
 But I can't stop mentioning that my biggest disconnection begins when I sing.
 Yes, I 😍 love  singing, in an amateur way of course lol 😋.